spyder-ide/spyder/Announcements.md

 [changelog](https://github.com/spyder-ide/spyder/blob/6.x/CHANGELOG.md)

 Spyder 5.0 has been a huge success and we hope 6.0 will be as successful.
-For that we fixed 123 bugs, merged 292 pull requests from about 22 authors and added more than 3098 commits between these two releases.
+For that we fixed 123 bugs and merged 292 pull requests from about 22 authors.

 Don't forget to follow Spyder updates/news on the project's [website](https://www.spyder-ide.org).